 Another aspect is that you also have a nice view of the towers of Wat Pho and Grand Palace in the distance.

-After I visited Arun View, I walked to the flower market, Phak Klang Talat.
-This was a real eye-opener.
+After I visited Arun View, I walked to Phak Klang Talat’s flower market.
+It was a real eye-opener.
 I have only been there in the morning and daytime before.
-But since it is a 24 h market, the activity in the evening was really interesting.
+But since it is a 24 h market, the activity in the evening was exciting.

-After this small evening adventure, I returned to Siam Square for a good rest at Novotel hotel.
+After this small evening adventure, I returned to Siam Square to rest at Novotel hotel.
 Another wonderful day in Bangkok came to an end.